ICube-IMAGeS/wiki-web/docs/multiple_cuda.md

 - At the last step, instead of running `sudo apt install cuda`, run `sudo apt install cuda-[version]`, e.g.
 `sudo apt install cuda-11.6`.

-Check your CUDA versions: there are in `/usr/local/`.
+Check your CUDA versions: they are in `/usr/local/`.
 You should see several folder named `cuda-M.m` and some symlinks, with one named `cuda` pointing to the default CUDA version. </br>
 **You can change your default CUDA version by updating this symlink:
 `sudo ln -sfT /usr/local/cuda/cuda-M.m/ /usr/local/cuda`**